We Sweep & Clean Chimneys Throughout Kansas City & The Neighboring Areas

 - Step Two: Sweeping The Smoke Chamber — While many companies skip this step when sweeping a chimney, we never do!
 The smoke chamber is the area between your firebox and your flue and it’s responsible for ushering smoke and byproducts up into the chimney.
 Most chimney fires begin in the smoke chamber and spread to the flue, which is why sweeping the flue but skipping the smoke chamber is such a big mistake.
 A clean smoke chamber is a vital part of fire prevention.

 - Step Three: Sweeping the Firebox — The firebox, which actually holds the fire itself, is also prone to soot and creosote buildup.
-We’ll clean this area thoroughly and make sure it’s ready to safely contain the fire next time you build one in your fireplace.
+If you have an excess amount of soot or ash in your firebox, please remove it before your appointment with us!

 - Step Four: Inspection & Cleanup— Next, we’ll inspect your chimney system and make sure everything is clean, clear, and in great shape.
 When we’re finished, we’ll remove any soot and debris and leave your chimney and your home cleaner than we found it.